MY downtown Houston Part One

 Discovery Green with the George R. Brown Convention Center in the background.

-I’ve driven by Discovery Green a million times and only stopped to visit a very few times.
-This is a relatively large and wonderful green space in front of the George R. Brown Convention Center downtown.
+I’ve driven by Discovery Green a million times and only stopped to visit a few times.
+This is a relatively large and wonderful green space in front of the downtown George R. Brown Convention Center.

-In this Park, you will find a dog park, ever-changing art exhibits, a children’s playground, movie nights, space for outdoor games, an ice rink in winter, and all types of group activities from yoga to music concerts.
-It is surrounded by restaurants and hotels.
+This Park has a dog park, ever-changing art exhibits, a children’s playground, movie nights, space for outdoor games, an ice rink in winter, and all types of group activities, from yoga to music concerts.
+Restaurants and hotels surround it.

-I stopped by this time to look at the House of Cards exhibit by design studio OGE Group that I’d read about.
+I stopped by this time to look at the House of Cards exhibit by design studio OGE Group I’d read about.
 It was an impressive display, but it was in the middle of the afternoon.
-I was able to view the 126 oversized playing cards made by many artists from Houston and worldwide.
+I could view the 126 oversized playing cards made by many artists from Houston and worldwide.

 Music accompanies the exhibit.
-The Park was mostly deserted in the middle of the weekday afternoon, and I was able to walk right up to the Card exhibit.
+In the middle of a weekday afternoon, the Park was mostly deserted, and I was able to walk right up to the Card exhibit.
 After dark, the cards are animated and colorfully lit up to create an illusion of collapsing and being rebuilt.

-I expect it is a stunning sight to see, but it also may be a crowded event.
+I expect it to be a stunning sight, but it may also be a crowded event.

 Bethel Baptist Church